TAILOR-UoB/new_ways_of_publishing/booksource/examples/dynamic-content.md

 ```

 Once the kernel is ready, any Python code that is written in a `{code-cell}`
-with `ipython3` will have the option to be modified and re-run in real time.
+with `ipython3` can be modified and re-run in real time.
 The current page is an example in which you can modify all the cells.

-*`Quarto`* does not currently support _Thebe_, but it supports launching the
+`Quarto` does not currently support _Thebe_, but it supports launching the
 code in a third party environment like _MyBinder_ by adding the following
 `yaml` configuration in the header of the Markdown file